zaphosting/docs/docs/vserver-linux-javascript.md

 Running `node -v` will show you the installed version of NodeJS.
 This is usually not the latest one and thus you'll need to update it to get the latest features.
 Luckily the npm package `n` provides a very easy way to do this.

-Firstly, we'll need to install it by running `npm install -g n` and then we can run `n [version]` to install any version of NodeJS.
+Firstly, we'll need to install it by running `npm install -g n` and then we can run `n [version]`, replacing `[version]` with the version number of choice, to install any version of NodeJS.

 :::tip
 It is generally recommended to keep your installation on the latest Long Term Support version.
 You can do so by runnning `n lts`.